Code-Institute-Submissions/NGeorgi3v-Simon_Game/ReadMe.md

    - Able to check how the game should be play thanks to 'Game information' section.
    - Able to try and replicate the sequence as many times as he wants while not in 'strict' mode.
    - Able to hear each sound attached to the buttons.
-   - Able to hear a sound every time sequence is replicated successfully or not.
    - Able to start a brand new game at any given time.
    - Able to play the game on almost every device
    <br/>